gosu/chingu/README.new.md

   draw_rect()     # Draws a rect
 ```

-If you base your game objects on GameObject (or BasicGameObject) you get:
+If you base your custom game objects from GameObject (or BasicGameObject) you get:

 ```ruby
   Enemy.all                 # Returns an Array of all Enemy-instances